-There are several reasons why international students find The International School of Western Australia is the perfect educational environment for them.
+There are many reasons why international students find The International School of Western Australia is the perfect educational environment for them.

 Our Welcoming Community